 Although their days are no longer devoted to coding, technically competent managers will still keep a finger on the pulse of the tools, technologies, and methods their teams are using.
 As Gamell put it, the technically competent manager understands the hidden complexities of the tasks team members may struggle with.
 This makes it much easier to communicate and mentor, and to recognize when a new approach may be warranted.

 Something as simple as taking online courses and reading up on the latest industry news and trends can go a long way in letting the team know you can still “cook.”
 While the head chef may not do much of the hands-on day-to-day work, she certainly knows how to keep the restaurant running if all other kitchen staff quits.
+Also, a good manager steps in when it’s necessary.
+If a manager’s sales team is struggling to field the incoming volume of phone calls, a good manager helps the sales team out by answering phone calls.
+Don’t be afraid to get in the trenches and work with your team.
+Your team will respect you for it.

 To manage a team effectively, you need to set good goals.
 It doesn’t matter how talented or driven your employees are; if you’re not working toward a common objective, there’s no way your team is going to help drive the business forward.